 The Battleground is led by an amazing team of people.

-Rosi Peruyero Noden, owner and designer of the space, Chef Dudley Nieto, practitioner of authentic Mexican cuisine, and Kirk Noden, the architect of the DYV social justice beer project.
+Rosi Peruyero Noden, owner and designer of the space, Chef Dudley Nieto, practitioner of authentic Mexican cuisine, and Kirk Noden, architect of the DYV social justice beer project.

 Rosi Peruyero Noden